Skip to Content

-Layup basketball plays primarily feature offensive actions that are generally designed to help one or more players get open for scoring opportunities by way of high percentage shots near the rim.
+Layup plays in basketball primarily feature offensive actions that are generally designed to help one or more players get open for scoring opportunities by way of high percentage shots near the rim.

 In essence, 1 is the point guard; 2 is the shooting guard; 3 is the small forward; 4 is the power forward; 5 is the center.